CME Group Inc at Raymond James Institutional Investors Conferenc

 Patrick Joseph O'Shaughnessy - Raymond James & Associates, Inc., Research Division - Research Analyst

 All right.
-We are live.
-So we can go ahead and get started.
-Thanks, everybody, for joining us this afternoon.
-I'm Patrick O'Shaughnessy, capital markets analyst at Raymond James.
-And up next, we have CME Group.
-Presenting on CME's behalf, we have CFO, John Pietrowicz; Chief Commercial Officer, Julie Winkler; and Global Head of Commodities and Options Products, Derek Sammann.
-Format for this is just going to be a Q&A fireside type chat.
-(Operator Instructions)
+Good morning.
+We'll go ahead and get started with the next session.
+I'm Patrick O'Shaughnessy, capital markets analyst here at Raymond James, and thank you, everybody, for joining us this morning.
+Up next, we have CME Group.
+And on their behalf, we have Derek Sammann, Global Head of Commodities and Options and International Markets.
+Derek is going to go through a brief presentation, and then we'll open up to Q&A after that.
+So Derek, welcome.

-And with that, let's go ahead and get started.
-So first of all, thank you, everybody, for joining me today.
+Derek Sammann - CME Group Inc. - Senior MD and Global Head of Commodities, Options & International Markets

+Super.
+Thank you.
+Great to be back.
+This is my first conference in person for quite a while, probably for some of you guys as well, and it's just nice to be back, back on planes and traveling and seeing customers.
+We have our folks all over the world.
+So we've got a team in Malaysia today.
+Haven't been down there in 2 years.
+So it's nice to get back on the road.

 |Access to All Earning Calls and Stock Analysis